Inishbofin, County Galway: History

+Desecration of graves

-In 1890, the island was visited by academics Alfred Cort Haddon and Andrew Francis Dixon (who later became Professor of Anatomy at Trinity College Dublin), who removed partial skeletal remains of 13 people, including their skulls, from St Colman's monastery on the island without the knowledge or permission of the community.
-They did so for the purposes of studying craniometry.
-Since then the remains have been stored in TCD's old anatomy museum.
-In 2023, it was reported that more than 150 current residents on Inisbofin had signed a petition calling for the return of the remains and condemning "the criminal nature of how these remains came into the possession of Trinity College in the first place".
-In February 2023, the provost of Trinity College, Dr Linda Doyle, apologised for the upset caused by the university's possession of the remains, and said the university would now consult with islanders on the most appropriate way to return them.
+In 1890, the island was visited by academics Alfred Cort Haddon and Andrew Francis Dixon (Dixon later became Professor of Anatomy at Trinity College Dublin), who removed partial skeletal remains of 13 people, including their skulls, from St Colman's monastery on the island without the knowledge or permission of the community.
+They did so under cover of darkness on 16 July 1890 for the purposes of studying craniometry.
+Thereafter the remains were stored in TCD's old anatomy museum until early 2023, when it was reported that more than 150 then-residents of Inisbofin had signed a petition calling for the return of the remains and condemned "the criminal nature of how these remains came into the possession of Trinity College in the first place".
+In February 2023, the provost of Trinity College, Linda Doyle, apologised for the upset caused by the university's possession of the remains and said the university would "consult with islanders on the most appropriate way to return them".
+The remains were returned to a delegation of island residents on 12 July 2023, with a view towards re-burying them in the place from which they had been stolen on 16 July 2023, 133 years to the day since their removal.
+Visual arts curator Ciarán Walsh, who spent over a decade researching the theft, said it was "the first event of its kind in Ireland and as far as the return of stolen human remains goes, (was) of international significance".
+Trinity College announced that its 'Colonial Legacies Working Group' would consider requests for the return of other skulls in the Haddon and Dixon Collection, from locations such as Oileán Árann and from St. Finian's Bay in South Kerry.

 Demographics

 The table below reports data on Inishbofin's population taken from Discover the Islands of Ireland (Alex Ritsema, Collins Press, 1999) and the Census of Ireland.
 Censuses in Ireland before 1841 are not considered complete and/or reliable.

 The island's population has shrunk dramatically since pre-famine times.
 In 1837, 1462 people lived on Inishbofin.
 By 1881, the number was down to 959.
-In 1990, there were around 200 inhabitants, the 2011 Census found just 160 inhabitants.
+In 1990, there were around 200 inhabitants; the 2011 census found just 160.

 Today, tourism is the island's main industry.
 There are three hotels and a hostel on the island.
 Inishbofin offers scuba diving, walking trails, cycling, horse riding, sailing, paddle boarding, kayaking, snorkelling, shore and sea angling.

 Transport

 Inishbofin can be reached by ferry from the pier in Cleggan.
-There is also a helipad, and an airstrip has been built on the island.
-However, despite the Inishbofin and Cleggan airfields costing almost EUR10 million to build and continuing to cost hundreds of thousands annually to maintain, neither airstrip is licensed for use and general aviation pilots are forbidden to land on them.
+There is also a helipad, and an airstrip has been built on the island, but neither is licensed for use and general aviation pilots are forbidden to land on them.